ksaaskil/kimmosaaskilahti.fi/docs/blog/2022-08-05-tips-for-building-clean-rest-api-in-django.md

 Unless you're creating a very small API, you need to document your API.
 The industry standard is to use [OpenAPI specification](https://swagger.io/specification/), formerly known as Swagger.

-When starting development, I searched for tools that could auto-generate the API documentation from code, similar to [FastAPI](https://fastapi.tiangolo.com/tutorial/first-steps/).
-I could not find anything for Django, so I decided to start maintaining `openapi.yaml` in the repository by hand.
+When starting development, we searched for tools that could auto-generate the API documentation from code, similar to [FastAPI](https://fastapi.tiangolo.com/tutorial/first-steps/).
+We could not find anything for Django, so we decided to start maintaining `openapi.yaml` in the repository by hand.

 In hind-sight, this turned out to be a good decision.
 We have many developers contributing to the codebase, with variable knowledge of API design or how the existing API is structured.
 Having a separate `openapi.yaml` allows us to have discussions about API design in pull requests before diving into technical implementation.
 This helps us, for example, to keep the database models decoupled from the REST API resources and keep pull requests smaller.